angel012912/RealTimeBusTracker/README.md

 ## How To Run

 ### To run a demo of this project the only thing you need to do is to download a copy of the files that are in this repo and open the file <u> 06_real-time_bus_tracker.html </u> in your browser.

+## Roadmap of future improvements

+> Make a functional line bus selector
+> Make a selector that allow to show a especific bus

+## License

+### This project was made under the MIT license